Akkatecture/Documentation/content/posts/akkatecture_init.md

 Akka based systems have been used to drive hugely scalable and highly available systems (such as Netflix and The Guardian).
 Even though these companies tend to run into issues at scale on a daily basis, I still see value in modelling the business domain using actors since, with some haggling, they are quite descriptive and indicative of what actually happens in the real world.

-Please have a look at our [documentation](), go through the basic concepts, and the walkthroughs to get a good understanding of what Akkatecture looks like.
-Akkatecture is intended for developers who understand cqrs / event sourcing.
-Knowledge of akka.net will give you more knowledge on how to extend Akkatecture through akka's highly extensible configuration.
-In my opinion its highly required to be comfortable with these things in order to use Akkatecture effectively
+Please have a look at our [documentation](/docs/getting-started), go through the [basic concepts](/docs/primitives), and the [walkthrough](/docs/walkthrough-introduction) to get a good understanding of what Akkatecture looks like.

-Please find me on [Discord](/community), [Twitter](https://twitter.com/LutandoNgqakaza), or [file GitHub a issue](https://github.com/Lutando/Akkatecture/issues) for any questions, guidance, or support-y stuff 👋.
+Please find me on [Discord](/community), or [file GitHub a issue](https://github.com/Lutando/Akkatecture/issues) for any questions, guidance, or support-y stuff or just say hi👋.

 ### Status of Akkatecture
 Akkatecture is still currently in development, however most of the basic building blocks have been built out, but as of yet no v1 to speak of on NuGet.